jupyter-widgets/ipywidgets/jupyter-widgets-schema/jupyterwidgetmodels.md

 This is a description of the model state for each widget in the core Jupyter widgets library.
 The model ID of a widget is the id of the comm object the widget is using.
 A  reference to a widget is serialized to JSON as a string of the form `"IPY_MODEL_<MODEL_ID>"`, where `<MODEL_ID>` is the model ID of a previously created widget of the specified type.

+This model specification is for ipywidgets 6.0 and jupyter-js-widgets 2.1.0.

 ## Model attributes

 Each widget in the Jupyter core widgets is represented below.
 The heading represents the string the widget is registered with in the kernel.